Being a serial writer is a demanding and mysterious craft.

-The effort it takes sometimes is more frightening than thrilling, unless you’re willing to own your fears and challenges and face them.
+The effort it takes is sometimes more frightening than thrilling, unless you’re willing to face your fears and challenges head-on.

-Here are seven blog killers to avoid.
+Here are seven writing mistakes that can kill your blog.
 Have you committed one?

-2. Being excessive with your thirst for word use.
+2. Gluttony: Being excessive with your thirst for words.

 Some writers are gluttonous with their word use — whether taking the long road to get to the point or having a too-healthy relationship with their thesaurus.